-Note: When there is a designated or recognized office at an employer's establishment, all visitors should check in to provide their name and contact information and complete a screening to ensure they are symptom free.
-To the extent possible, a minimum number of visitors should be allowed at a time and 6-foot social distancing should be maintained.
+Note: Community workers should report to a designated area to provide their name and contact information and complete a screening to ensure they are symptom free.
+To the extent possible, a minimum number of workers should be allowed at a time and 6-foot social distancing should be maintained.
 Personal protective equipment must be worn at all times.